mattermost/docs/source/cloud/cloud-administration/cloud-changelog.md

 ### Highlights

-#### Custom Statuses (Beta)
+#### Custom Statuses
 Custom Statuses allow users to add a descriptive status message and emoji that’s visible to everyone.
 Users now gain the flexibility to express their current status in any way they prefer.
 Mobile support is coming in a future release.

 ### Improvements

 #### User Interface (UI)
  - System Admins are now prompted when joining a private channel via a permalink.
- - Added support for adding in-product notices for external dependency deprecation notices.
+ - Added support for adding in-product notices for external dependency deprecation details.
- - Improved the timezone selector component and list of timezones.
+ - Improved the timezone selector component.
  - Introduced a new theme variable for the team sidebar.

 #### Administration